101 Charming And Chirpy Bird Names For Baby Girls And Boys

 51. Deryn

 Deryn is a Welsh name, meaning ‘bird’.
-This 50s name sounds a lot less dated that Robin.
+This 50s name sounds a lot less dated than Robin.
 It’s also associated with Deryn Lake, the English historical novelist.

 52. Rhea

 Rhea is the name of the large and flightless bird that is the cousin to the ostrich.
-Besides, Rhea is also the name of a goddess, the mother of Zeus.
+Besides, Rhea is also the name of a goddess, the mother of Zeus (13).

 53. Starling

 Starling is a creature found in every corner of the Earth.
-This fanciful name is associated with Clarice Starling, the FBI agent from the “Silence of the Lambs”, a role, which got Jodi, Foster the Best Actress Oscar.
+This fanciful name is associated with Clarice Starling, the FBI agent from the “Silence of the Lambs”, a role, which got Jodi Foster an Academy Award for Best Actress.

 54. Swan